-California warehouse fire trial limps on after hung jury
+California warehouse fire case limps on after hung jury

 “I’m in shock,” said David Gregory, whose 20-year-old daughter Michela perished in the fast-moving fire.
 “We were hoping for justice, but we didn’t get justice today.”

-Michela Gregory and her 22-year-old boyfriend, Alex Vega, died when fire roared through the so-called Ghost Ship warehouse, which had been illegally converted into a live-work space for artists and held parties and other events.
+Michela Gregory and her 22-year-old boyfriend, Alex Vega, died when fire roared through the so-called Ghost Ship warehouse.
+It had been illegally converted into a live-work space for artists and held parties and other events.

 The building was packed with furniture, extension cords and other flammable material but had only two exits and no smoke detectors, fire alarms or sprinklers, prosecutors say.